verestv/Data_Engineering/README.md

 ## 3. DDL Scripts

-We create DDL scripts (SQL file) with additional explanation. -> ddl_sctips.sql
+We create DDL scripts (SQL file) with additional explanation. -> init/ddl_sctips.sql - in folder init to initialize when docker image is being created

 ## 4. Naming Conventions